 To celebrate each of these activities, this year’s awards will profile all nominees, allowing us to demonstrate the many benefits of dance across diverse cultures and society at large.

 We will shortly be inviting you to nominate exceptional 2020 and 2021 dance activities in one or more of the following categories..
 Nominations will close on 31 December, but in order to honour every nominee, we will need a photo or short film clip (no more than 30 seconds) to accompany the nomination.

 This category celebrates the ways in which independents and companies balanced the need for safety, the logistics of creating performance in constrained circumstances, and the determination and creativity it's taken to deliver high-quality training and support programs for professional artists throughout 2020 and 2021.

 This category celebrates the achievements of those who managed to inspire others with their ability to survive challenges and offer support to others.
 With loneliness, isolation, poverty for some, and for others work denied by lockdowns and curfews, the category highlights the positivity and creative energy that triumphed in 2020 and 2021.

 This category celebrates the artists who created inclusive communities, supported disadvantaged populations, such as communities at risk, remote and regional areas, or marginalised peoples dealing with racism, poverty or mental health and found ways to bring dance to all in 2020 and 2021.

 Creating Community Benefit

 This category recognises imaginative approaches to teaching and learning in schools and communities during the pandemic.
 The relationship between dance students and a dance studio or other dance education setting is special—the industry is part of the lives of thousands of people.

 This category celebrates an individual who has spent 40 years or more significantly contributing to Australian dance.
-In 2020 we focus particularly on their ability to continue to inspire their community during the pandemic.
+In 2020 and 2021 we focus particularly on their ability to continue to inspire their community during the pandemic.